 One of the most significant health trends in recent years has been to cut sugar out of your diet.
 Food manufacturers are starting to create more low-sugar alternatives that taste just as good as the sugary versions.

-The health benefits of cutting out sugar are vast, including losing weight and having more energy.
+The health benefits of cutting out too much sugar are vast, including losing weight and having more energy.
 You experience better mental clarity and improved skin health.
-In the long-run, reducing your intake of added sugars protects against heart disease and other chronic conditions.
+In the long-run, reducing your added sugar intake protects against heart disease and other chronic conditions.